myrthereuver/myrthereuver.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello world!
 I am Myrthe Reuver, a PhD candidate at the [CLTL](http://www.cltl.nl/) (Computational Lexicology & Terminology Lab) at the Free University of Amsterdam (VU).
 My research is about news recommender systems and specifically: diversity in news recommender systems.
 I intend to use Natural Language Processing techniques, such as language models, to automatically measure diversity.
+I'm supervised by [dr. Antske Fokkens](http://wordpress.let.vupr.nl/antske/) (also connected to CLTL) and [dr. Suzan Verberne](http://liacs.leidenuniv.nl/~verbernes/) (connected to LIACS at Leiden University).

 Want to know more about any of my current or past projects?
 Ask me through email or Twitter!